The arrival of 2014 brought an internet phenomenon to Lochgelly

 The group is open to all Facebook members and is

-interested in Lochgelly to join the crowd now and keep the Happyland spirit alive.
+in Lochgelly is urged to join the crowd now and keep the Happyland spirit alive.